How to View Previous Versions of Files in Git

 # Remember to switch back to the master branch after you're done

-Bash scripting for Git operations
+Scripting in Bash for Git operations

 #!/bin/bash